 Since starting out over a decade ago, the people behind Second Charm remain passionate about the hunt for unique vintage finds.
 Coo over French armchairs, iconic midcentury furniture, reupholstered sofas, wingbacks, and desks made from recycled teak.

 Where: Blk 21 Kallang Avenue, #05-165, Mapletree Industrial Building Singapore 339412

 New2U Thrift Store

-Focusing on steering away from mass market bleah (their words, not ours), this vintage Mecca’s appeal lies in is its unpredictable stock brought in from week to week.
-From quirky 70s day dresses to modish designer vintage, pieces at the store are one-of-a-kind and imported from U.S, Europe, Australia or Japan.
+Focusing on steering away from mass market bleah (their words, not ours), this vintage Mecca’s appeal lies in its unpredictable stock brought in from week to week.
+From quirky 70s day dresses to modish designer vintage, pieces at Dejavu Vintage are one-of-a-kind and imported from the U.S, Europe, Australia or Japan.
 Unique and gorgeous!

 The Attic Place

 If you are looking for vintage treasures in the form of luxury bags, jewellery and other designer items, then The Attic Place is full of top-notch pre-owned luxe products.
 Chanel necklaces and Hèrmes purses, here we come!